 - SCSEP Participants train 20 hours per week for 52 weeks per year.

 - Supervision and training are the responsibility of the host agency.

-- SCSEP Participants are part-time Baltimore County employees under the non-classified status and are enrolled and exited by BCDA, Senior Employment Office.
+- SCSEP Participants are part-time Baltimore County employees under the non-classified status and are enrolled and exited by the Baltimore County Department of Aging (BCDA) Senior Employment Office.

 - SCSEP Participants are paid bi-weekly by check which must be directly deposited to their bank of choice.